PechaServices/.github/profile/README.md

 ## Tibetan Language Services

-👩‍💻 Learn more about the services we provide in our [Wiki](https://github.com/pechajobs/Services/wiki)
+👩‍💻 Learn about our services in our [Wiki](https://github.com/pechajobs/Services/wiki)